Aaron Johnson (ice hockey): Playing career

 Calgary sent Johnson to the Edmonton Oilers, along with a draft pick, in exchange for Steve Staios on March 3, 2010.
 The trade was notable for being the first time the two Battle of Alberta rivals completed a trade in the Flames' 30-year history.
 Johnson appeared in 19 games for the Oilers and recorded seven points.
 Leaving the Oilers, Johnson played the entire 2010–11 season in the AHL with the Milwaukee Admirals, before returning to the Blue Jackets for the 2011–12 season where he recorded a career high 16 points in 56 games.
 Following a ten-game stint with the Boston Bruins in 2012–13, Johnson signed with the New York Rangers for the 2013–14 season.
 He was assigned to their AHL affiliate, the Hartford Wolf Pack and named the team captain.
-Hartford is the 12th different team Johnson has played for in his professional career.
+Hartford was the 12th different team Johnson played for in his professional career.

 On July 3, 2014, Johnson left the Rangers organization after one season and agreed to a one-year contract as a free agent with the Ottawa Senators.
-He was assigned to lead AHL affiliate, the Binghamton Senators; where he was also named captain.
+He was assigned to their AHL affiliate the Binghamton Senators, where he was also named captain.

-On September 25, 2015, Johnson as a free agent returned within the Calgary Flames organization in agreeing to a one-year AHL contract with affiliate, the Stockton Heat.
+On September 25, 2015, Johnson, as a free agent, returned to the Calgary Flames organization, agreeing to a one-year AHL contract with affiliate, the Stockton Heat.

-On June 17, 2016, he accepted his first job overseas, signing a one-year contract with Adler Mannheim of the German top-tier Deutsche Eishockey Liga (DEL).
+On June 17, 2016, Johnson signed his first contract overseas, a one-year contract with Adler Mannheim of the German top-tier Deutsche Eishockey Liga (DEL).
 On March 17, 2017, Johnson signed a one-year contract extension with Mannheim.

-On July 26, 2018, Johnson left Germany after two years and agreed as a free agent to a two-year deal with English club, the Sheffield Steelers of the EIHL.
+On July 26, 2018, Johnson left Germany after two years and agreed as a free agent to a two-year deal with English club the Sheffield Steelers of the EIHL.